prateek041/DevBuddy/Back-end/Journey.md

 - Added utility middlewares, async-wrapper and custom error handler.
 - Changed name of some files for convention purposes.

-  - **BackLogs**:
+  - **Backlogs**:

     - [ ] how to improve the new-user section. too much repeated code.
     - [ ] Better implementation of DevProfile schema, features like social handles and tech stack.

   - **Tasks for tomorrow**:
-    - Setup advance query for getAllDevProfiles.
+    - [ ] Setup advance query for getAllDevProfiles.
-    - Compare between regex and atlas search index, find the best for you.
+    - [ ] Compare between regex and atlas search index, find the best for you.

+### 30 Oct 2022:

+- Implemented regex for querying data based on the request parameters.
+- Tested initial setup, further intensive testing needed.

+  - **Backlogs**:
+    - [ ] intensive testing of getAllDevProfiles route.